Blog Author: Archita Khaire

 Diabetic nephropathy (DN) is defined by elevated urine albumin excretion or reduced glomerular filtration rate (GFR), or both.
 This severe complication causes destructive scarring in diabetic patients.

 Pathologists usually classify DN based on a visual assessment of glomerular pathology using immunofluorescence microscopy and electron microscopy.
 AI scientists are using image classification algorithms to enhance and fast-track the detection of Diabetic nephropathy.

 Image Credit: Appl.
 Sci.
 2020, 10(18), 6185; https://doi.org/10.3390/app10186185

 For retinopathy as well, researchers have developed image classification algorithms that can detect diabetes from retinal images.

-Researchers are experimenting the effectiveness of e-nose technology, using machine learning classifiers, to predict single- and poly-microbial species targeted for diabetic foot infection.
+Researchers are experimenting with the effectiveness of e-nose technology, using machine learning classifiers, to predict single- and poly-microbial species targeted for a diabetic foot infection.

 Diabetes Medication and Care

-FDA has approved artificial pancreas that automatically monitors blood glucose and provides appropriate insulin doses.
+FDA has approved an artificial pancreas that automatically monitors blood glucose and provides appropriate insulin doses.

 Image Credit: Artificial pancreas system upgraded with AI algorithm (medicalxpress.com)

-AI methods have found their way into daily self-management of diabetes, mainly in the form of smartphone apps and wearables such as smart watches: For example, food recognition apps use machine learning methods and cloud-based image analyzing and may help people with diabetes to make more informed food choices and insulin treatment decisions.
+AI methods have found their way into daily self-management of diabetes, mainly in the form of smartphone apps and wearables such as smartwatches: For example, food recognition apps use machine learning methods and cloud-based image analysis and may help people with diabetes to make more informed food choices and insulin treatment decisions.